blakejosephjames1-ctrl/NeoVim-autocomplete/README.md

 # NeoVim-autocomplete
-### Lua based ML autocomplete trained on MIT LICENSED projects
+### Lua based ML autocompletion framework trained on MIT LICENSED projects desighned for use in NeoVim